wireless25/northway-blog/content/posts/how-much-solar-power-do-i-need.md

 first_published_at: 2021.04.15
 thumbnail: /northway-blog/campervan-at-beach.jpg
 caption: Campervans with solar panels on the roof parked at the beach.
+keywords: solar system, camper, solar, solar power, campervan, cells
 ---

 In this short post, I will help you find out, how much solar power suits your purpose best.
-It's mainly focused on a campervan in mind, but will also apply to small stationary setups like a small off-grid cabin.
+It's mainly focused with a campervan in mind, but will also apply to small stationary setups like a small off-grid cabin.

+## TL:DR

+If you are the lazy type of a person and you just want a solar system on your van without thinking too much, here comes my TL:DR solar advice:
+For small to midsized campers like a VW van, a Ford Transit, or even the small Sprinter from Mercedes, just go with a 200 Watt system.
+This will suit most people with this kind of vans and an average energy need.
+You can power a fridge, some chargers for smartphones and laptops, and some lights in the van easily with this setup.
+To achieve this you need Solar panels with a 200 Watt Peak, in most cases 2 panels with 100Wp each, a charge controller with 10A, and some 6mm² cables if you connect them in series.
+Boom, that's it. 🔥

+If you like to know why this is the case, read on and find out how to calculate your system yourself.

 ## Where to start